 Unfurl

 Meanwhile, on the other side of the ocean, the trio team – Will, Mickie and Sir Walter discovered something sinister in Helmann’s facilities.
-Something that will change the fate of human beings if they couldn’t figure out a way to stop it.
+Something that would change the fate of human beings if they couldn’t figure out a way to stop it.
 Could it be that the person they trusted and whom they thought was dead was going behind them and involved in this nasty thing?

 I enjoyed this book, I loved the characters, and I freaking knew that he’s a double agent!
 Now, I’m just happy everyone’s alright in the end, and looking forward to reading the next book.
 I’m sure it’s about Gwyn and her Unrequited love.
 Oh, and there’s one more bad guy that’s still alive right?
-If I not mistaken it’s called Fritz?
+If I’m not mistaken it’s called Fritz?

 Visible